Images taken on my terrible quality camera...

 Shoot No.2

 The second shoot that I was a part of was defiantly my favourite of the two in regards to the makeup and hair as it was incredibly minimal and focused heavily on creating healthy flawless skin.
 This is a makeup style that is actually the most difficult as the skin has to look as natural as possible but to achieve this a fair amount of product is needed.
 To achieve a nice glowing skin I made sure to buff the foundation as much as possible into the face and only used a small amount of translucent powder, i then enhanced the glow of the skin with golden highlighter onto the cheek bones and jaw.
 In between this I used a natural peach blush on the cheeks and finished the makeup off with a small amount of mascara, vaseline and defining the brows.
 Another aspect to the minimalistic look was that of the hair which was requested to be into a smooth low ponytail with the hairband itself hidden beneath a wrap of the models own hair.
 To achieve this I used hairspray and a fine tooth comb to smooth the hair backwards into my hand where I could then tie it securely.
 I then took a small piece of hair from beneath the hairband and wrapped it around the top of the hair to hide the elastic, hairspray was then used to smooth the whole hair down> I also ran straighteners through the ponytail to smooth out any last minute kinks and keep the hair combined into one smooth shape.
-I think however the hair would have looked better had I had some serum that I could put through the ends to soften any dryness.Saturday 14 March 2015
+I think however the hair would have looked better had I had some serum that I could put through the ends to soften any dryness.Saturday, 14 March 2015

 Outside Work - Wedding (Bridal Makeup)